 - How to Install WordPress Using Automatic “One-Click” Installers

 - How to Install WordPress Manually on any Web Host

-- How to Install WordPress Locally on Your Computer
+- How to Set Up a Local WordPress Installation on Your Computer

 - How to Install WordPress Locally on Your Computer using WAMP